A projector in a room with bright sunlight streaming in through a window

 It’s also important to note that the type of content being projected can affect the ideal lumen count.
 For example, presentations with lots of text and graphs may require a higher lumen count to ensure clarity, while movies or videos may not require as much brightness.
 Additionally, the distance between the projector and the screen can also impact the necessary lumen count.
 A projector placed further away from the screen may require a higher lumen count to maintain image quality.

-See also How Long to Mount a Tv Taskrabbit
+See also How to Mount Speakers to Flat Screen Tv

 How to calculate the ideal brightness for your projector